pingcap/tidb-operator/docs/api-references/docs.md

 </td>
 <td>
 <em>(Optional)</em>
+<p>Deprecated in v4.0.0
-<p>MaxTxnTimeUse is the max time a Txn may use (in seconds) from its startTS to commitTS.
+MaxTxnTimeUse is the max time a Txn may use (in seconds) from its startTS to commitTS.
 Optional: Defaults to 590</p>
 </td>
 </tr>